ShahinSHH/COVID-CAPS/README.md

 # COVID-CAPS
 <h4> A Capsule Network-based framework for identification of  COVID-19 cases from chest X-ray Images </h4>

-Novel coronavirus disease 2019 pneumonia (COVID-19), with its relatively high intensive care unit (ICU) admission and mortality rate, is rapidly spreading all over the world.
+Novel Coronavirus disease 2019 pneumonia (COVID-19), with its relatively high intensive care unit (ICU) admission and mortality rate, is rapidly spreading all over the world.
 Early diagnosis of this disease is of paramount importance as it enables physicians to isolate the patents and prevent the further transitions.
 The current gold standard